Start9Labs/documentation/site/source/user-manual/service-guides/lightning/zeus-cln-direct.rst

 - Android
 - iOS

 .. note:: Works with both Core Lightning (CLN) and LND!
+If you'd like to connect Zeus to LND instead - please use :ref:`this guide<zeus-lnd>`.

 #.
 Download the Zeus: Bitcoin and Lightning wallet from your mobile device's application store.